 Digital Era Adaptation

-The FTC has significantly expanded its focus on digital political infrastructure:
+The FTC has broadened its focus to address digital platforms and related infrastructure:

 Digital Policy: Developed new frameworks for privacy protection, algorithmic accountability, and data portability that affect political campaigns and civic engagement.